-Dr. Ming-Hui Chen is currently Professor and Head of the Department of Statistics at the University of Connecticut (UConn).
+Dr. Ming-Hui Chen is Board of Trustees Distinguished Professor and Head of the Department of Statistics at the University of Connecticut (UConn).
 He was elected to Fellow of International Society for Bayesian Analysis in 2016, Fellow of the Institute of Mathematical Statistics in 2007, Fellow of American Statistical Association in 2005.
-He has published over 395 statistics and biostatistics methodological and medical research papers in mainstream statistics, biostatistics, and medical journals.
+He also received the University of Connecticut AAUP Research Excellence Award in 2013, the UConn College of Liberal Arts and Sciences (CLAS) Excellence in Research Award in the Physical Sciences Division in 2013, the University of Connecticut Alumni Association's University Award for Faculty Excellence in Research and Creativity (Sciences) in 2014, and ICSA Distinguished Achievement Award in 2020.
+He has published over 428 statistics and biostatistics methodological and medical research papers in mainstream statistics, biostatistics, and medical journals.
 He has also published five books including two advanced graduate-level books on Bayesian survival analysis and Monte Carlo methods in Bayesian computation.
-He has supervised or been supervising 28 PhD students.
+He has supervised or been supervising 37 PhD students.
 He served as President of the International Chinese Statistical Association (ICSA) in 2013, Program Chair and Publication Officer of SBSS of the American Statistical Association (ASA) and the ASA Committee on Nomination for 2016-2017 to nominate candidates for ASA President/Vice President.
-Currently, he serves as President of the New England Statistical Society (nestat.org), Chair of Eastern Asia Chapter of ISBA in 2018 (https://isba-eastasia.github.io/), Co Editor-in-Chief of Statistics and Its Interface, and an Associate Editor of JASA, JCGS, and LIDA.
+Currently, he serves as the 2022 JSM Program Chair, Past President of the New England Statistical Society (nestat.org), Co Editor-in-Chief of Statistics and Its Interface, inaugurated Co Editor-in-Chief of New England Journal of Statistics in Data Science, and an Associate Editor of JASA, JCGS, and LIDA.

 Dr. Kun Chen is an Associate Professor in the Department of Statistics, University of Connecticut (UConn), and a Research Fellow at the Center for Population Health, UConn Health Center.
 Chen’s research mainly focuses on multivariate statistical learning, dimension reduction, high-dimensional statistics, and healthcare analytics with large-scale heterogeneous data.
 He has extensive interdisciplinary research experience in a variety of fields including insurance, ecology, biology, agriculture, medical imaging, and public health.
 Chen's research projects have received funding from the National Institutes of Health (NIH), the Simons Foundation, and the National Science Foundation (NSF).
 Recently Chen is funded by NSF for developing integrative multivariate methods and heterogeneous response regression, and he is a co-PI in an NIH-funded data-driven suicide prevention study which leverages integrated big data from disparate sources scattered in healthcare system.
 Chen was a Co-Editor of the 2015 ICSA Symposium Proceeding Book, and serves as an Associate Editor of Sankhya: The Indian Journal of Statistics since 2016.
 He has received Recognition for Teaching Excellence at UConn for multiple times.